-The division between upper and lower Egypt was retained after the unification of the kingdom in the Pre-dynastic Period and the pharaoh was often known as the King of Upper and Lower Egypt.
-This concept of duality is a constantly reoccuring feature of the Egyptian civilisation and was echoed in the pairing of different gods and goddesses to represent upper and lower Egypt.
+Ancient Egypt was divided into Ta Shemau (Upper Egypt) and Ta Mehu (Lower Egypt).
+The division between upper and lower Egypt was retained after the unification of the kingdom around 300 BC (Pre-dynastic Period).
+From that point on the pharaoh was often known as the King of Upper and Lower Egypt.
+This concept of duality is a constantly reoccurring feature of the Egyptian civilisation and was echoed in the pairing of different gods and goddesses to represent upper and lower Egypt.

 The ancient Egyptian hieroglyphic language is both fascinating and beautiful.
 For many hundreds of years their meaning was lost, but thanks to the hard work of egyptologists hieroglyphs can again be read and enjoyed.
-Ancient Egypt Online features a full hieroglyphic sign list along with detailed tutorials to teach yourself hieroglyphs, and fun quizzes.
-We also have afascinating Library where you can find out more about specific texts and read ancient Egyptian stories.
+In the hieroglyphs section you can find out about the development of hieroglyphs and investigate some of the most important artefacts such as the Narmer Palette and famous texts such as the Offering Formula and the Negative Confession (from the Book of the Dead).
+Ancient Egypt Online also features a collection of tutorials to teach yourself hieroglyphs.